 - Click Standard calculated metric.
-The Standard calculated metric page opens.
+The Standard calculated metric panel opens.

-- If you want to add any metrics or attributes to your formula, choose them from the Fields drop-down list or click Explore's auto-complete suggestion as you type the formula.
+- In the Formula field, use the Fields drop-down list to add existing metrics to your formula, or click Explore's auto-complete suggestion as you type the formula.

 - If you want to add functions to your formula, click Add under Functions or click Explore's auto-complete suggestion as you type the formula.
 For a full list of all available functions, see Explore functions reference.